marklogic-community/newrelic-plugin/README.rst

 newrelic-marklogic-plugin Copyright 2019 MarkLogic Corporation

-newrelic-marklogic-plugin is licensed under the Apache License, Version 2.0 (the "License"), a copy of the license is included within this package.
+newrelic-marklogic-plugin is licensed under the Apache License, Version 2.0 (the "License").
+A copy of the license is included within this package.

 `Apache License v2.0 <https://github.com/marklogic-community/newrelic-plugin/blob/master/LICENSE>`__